ezinejs/express-resource-new/Readme.md

 Options can also be passed as the second parameter which override the options set in the controller itself.

-app.resource('posts', { name: 'resources' });
+app.resource('posts', {controller: 'resources'});

-It will load controller file at /controllers/resources
+It will load controller file at /controllers/resources instead of default /controllers/posts

 express-resouce-new provides resourceful routing to express with improved nesting and auto-require.